FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Multiple allowed

-Declares another FreeCAD package that is required in order to use this package.
-That package itself must provide a package.xml file in order for the dependency system to identify it.
+Declares another FreeCAD Addon or workbench.
+Note that not all dependency-related features are fully implemented yet.

 #### Attributes